Dental emergency: Allergic/hypersensitivity reactions

 The most common allergy in orthodontics is to nickel.
 Nickel is found in multiple orthodontic components, such as nickel-titanium (NiTi) archwires and stainless steel brackets.
 If patients are previously exposed to nickel, for example with nickel-containing jewellery, the re-exposure with orthodontic components are more likely to lead to a Type IV delayed hypersensitivity immune response.
 This response is usually delayed for a few days or weeks.
 In this case, the orthodontist must be informed immediately to make arrangements for patient to receive nickel-free components.
 However, such immune response to nickel is rare, as it is believed that the oral mucosa requires a much higher concentration to illicit a response compared to the skin.

 Airway obstruction

-When a small removable appliance or a loose component obstructs a patients airway a true medical emergency arises.
+When a small removable appliance or a loose component obstructs a patient's airway a true medical emergency arises.
 If the object is visible, recline the patient and attempt to remove it while otherwise encouraging the patient to cough the object out.
 If this is not immediately successful call for help and an ambulance.
 Follow the guidelines for 'choking/aspiration' in the 'Medical Emergencies and Resuscitation' document provided by the Resuscitation Council UK.